 Historically, about 72% of the current Indian population originated from the Aryan race.
 Prominent historians and Dravidians consider Aryans to be foreign invaders to India.
 The Aryan Invasion Theory (AIT) was postulated by eminent Oxford scholar Max Muller in 1882 and later advanced by several western and Indian historians.

 According to Hindu extremists, Bangladeshi writer Taslima Nasrin has passed all the tests for Indian citizenship.
-On the other hand, Italian-born Sonia Gandhi, the Christian widow of Rajiv Gandhi, is still considered to be a foreigner by Hindu elites, while Pakistan-born Hindu Lal Krishna Advani is ‘legally and morally fit’ to become India’s next Prime Minister.
+On the other hand, Italian-born Sonia Gandhi, the Christian widow of Rajiv Gandhi, is still considered to be a foreigner, while Pakistan-born Hindu Lal Krishna Advani is ‘legally and morally fit’ to become India’s next Prime Minister.

 Sixty years ago Indians asked the British to get out of India.
 Now they are doing it themselves.
 To live with dignity and enjoy relative freedom, one has to leave India!
 With this massive exodus, what will be left behind will be a violently charged and polarized society.